-We are a group of writers aiming to increase our writing productivity in the year 2018.
+We are a writing community aiming to increase our writing productivity.
 It’s often too easy to let writing fall to the side, and to later regret the words we never wrote.
-We offer ten challenging pledge levels for those who are serious about increasing their word count or writing habit over the year.
+We offer twelve challenging pledge levels for those who are serious about increasing their word count or writing habit over the year.

 I will be joining you guys again next year as I’ve written more words this year that I ever dreamed possible and I hope to finish this year with 250,000 words!

-Signing up in 2017 was really a great decision for me as it really kept me on track w/ projects and I was tons more organized w/ my word count.
+Signing up in 2017 was really a great decision for me as it really kept me on track with projects and I was tons more organized with my word count.

 I love and am so grateful for this community.
 At the March check-in I was thinking about giving up for the first time in my GYWO history and thanks to the support and encouragement I found here, I wrote 47,000 words in April and more than doubled my word count for the year.

 Self-motivation was incredibly difficult in the face of time-sucking and energy-sucking RL complications.
 Finding GYWO gave me the extra push I needed to keep trying.

 On the days when writing is hardest, GYWO encourages me to try to get at least a few words down.
 And as we all know, writing even just a few words leads to a few sentences, a few paragraphs, a few scenes, a few chapters.
 For me, it’s led me to the original fiction novel I’m now in the process of developing.

 For anyone looking to write consistently, to tackle projects that seem to large, or simply to put one word after another on the page to see where it all leads, I recommend GYWO.

 I discovered that, while 5000 words seems like a huge amount, the counts add up fast, especially if I don’t stress over the total and just go with the flow.
 I feel as if once I started challenging myself, the feeling just stayed there.
 Instead of feeling irritated that I have to write every day, I feel annoyed when something prevents me from writing every day.